vonsivers/GeMSE_ROOT_scripts/README.md

 For every gamma line
 * isotope name: name of the isotope, has to correspond to the simulation filename
 * energy (keV): energy of the peak
+* G4 BR: emission probability of the gammas in Geant4.
+When gammas are directly simulated instead of full decay put 1.
-* branching ratio: emission probability of the gammas
+* NuDat BR: emission probability of the gammas taken from NuDat (http://www.nndc.bnl.gov/nudat2/chartNuc.jsp)
 * width signal region (keV): width of region to sum up signal counts
 * width bkg region (keV): width of region to sum up bkg counts
 * flag: 1 when the gamma line is directly simulated.
 0 if full decay is simulated